5jotters/vRF-briefing/docs/LocalProcedures.md

 When leader starts taxing will communicate in interflight freq: "Spartan 1, taxing RWY 05R, QNH 29,90".
 All wingmen will acknowledge: "Spartan 2, QNH 29,90".

-All formations will hold the active arming zone waiting their respective take off times.
+All formations will hold the active EOR arming zone waiting their respective take off times.
+In the South EOR south of Taxiway Alpha, park in the most southern slot available and fill to the north.
+In the South EOR north of Taxiway Alpha, park in the most northern slot available and fill to the south.

 ### 3.  **DEPARTURE**